1. Overview

 - Description of the vulnerability and its potential impact

-- Affected asset (URL, API endpoint, app screen)
+- Affected asset (URL, API endpoint, dashboard screen, webhook)

 - Proof of concept (screenshots, video, or code) if available